 Another NJ amusement park might be torn down

 It closed suddenly 17 months ago.
-It has sat ever since, its rides still, the wave pool idle, frozen in time before the pandemic hit.
+It has sat ever since with its rides still, the wave pool idle, frozen in time before the pandemic hit.
 Whatever trouble Clementon Park and Splash World was having in staying open surely would have gotten only worse once the virus came.
-So this was inevitable I suppose.
+So this was inevitable, I suppose.

 And that brings me to my point.